 While I do make my own cleaners, I am far from an expert on cleaning.
 It's a huge time suck that, coincidentally, I hate.
 Yes, I hate cleaning.
 It absolutely makes me bonkers that I just washed that dish and now it needs to be washed again.
 Or that the baby wore those pants for 5 minutes, and they already have oatmeal on them.
 There are a few cleaning rules that I've set recently to hopefully save myself some time and stress.

-• Don't let clean clothes leave your laundry room/area without being folder or on a hanger.
+- Don't let clean clothes leave your laundry room/area without being folder or on a hanger.
 This is pretty self explanatory, but I haven't been doing this for long.
 It had been recommended to me before, but how lame is that to actually fold your laundry as soon as it's done drying.
 Super lame.
 Which is why I do it now.
 I'm approaching 30 and becoming super lame.

-• Make your kids do it (aka: let your kids help) - Yes, I know it might seem like it takes longer, but I've started letting them help when they offer and inevitably they do accomplish at least part of the task.
+might seem like ittakes longer, but I've started letting them help when they offer and inevitably they do accomplish at least part of the task.
 Example: My 7 year old says he wants to vacuum the living-room for me.
 I say ok, hand it over, and go clean the toilet while he vacuums.
 Does he miss a spot?
 Or several.
 Sure.
 But he's helping, he's learning, and I'm left with much less floor to vacuum and I've already cleaned the toilet!
 My two year old even helps me to unload the dishwasher.
 I give him the spoons and baby silverware to put in the drawer along with the sippy cup tops and valves and he loves it!
 And I love that he just saved me a minute or two.
-And he's so cute when he's feeling all accomplished and proud.
+And he's so cute when he's feeling all accomplished and proud. - Make your own cleaners – Just like I do.
+It’s easy, requires only a few simple ingredients, and takes literally seconds to put together.
+If I were to give you one step to simplify your life and make it more green this. would. be. it.

-• A place for everything and everything in it’s place – Every object in our lives should have a home.
+- A place for everything and everything in it’s place – Every object in our lives should have a home.
 If it doesn’t, find it one.
 Or donate, recycle, or upcycle it.

 Time Management